One-Loop Tensor Power Spectrum from a Non-Canonical Spectator Field during Inflation: Results and Discussions

 \section{Results and Discussions}

 In this section, we present the numerical evaluation of the one-loop tensor power spectrum.
 We perform the time integration from $x_{0}=p_{*}\tau_{0}=-1$ to $x \to 0^{-} $ (the end of inflation).
-Contributions form earlier times are negligible because for $ x<x_0 $ the coupling has already setted to $f \simeq 1$, and the integrand is highly oscillatory and cancels out.
-For numerical calculation, we write the non-minimal coupling functions $f(\phi)$ using the dimensionless variables \Eq{equ:dimensionlessvars} as
+Contributions from earlier times are negligible because for $ x<x_0 $ the coupling has already set to $f \simeq 1$, and the integrand is highly oscillatory and cancels out.
+For numerical calculation, we write the {non-canonical} coupling functions $f(\phi)$ using the dimensionless variables \Eq{equ:dimensionlessvars} as

 Note that there is a sign difference with Ref. \cite{Meng:2022low}, and $\Delta\equiv\Delta_{\phi}/(\phi_*'\tau_*)$ is a constant characterizing the width of the feature in $f(\phi)$, $\Lambda\equiv\Lambda_{\phi}/(\phi_*'\tau_*)$, and $\xi\equiv\xi_{\phi}/(\phi_*'\tau_*)$.
 Without loss of generality, we assume $\phi_*'>0$.
 Similar to Ref. \cite{Meng:2022low}, we take $\Delta=0.1$, $\Lambda=0.01$, $\xi=0.001$, and $A_G$, $A_O$ are chosen such that PBHs constitute all of the dark matter, with a mass function peaking at $10^{-12}M_{\odot}$.
 The coupling functions $f(x)$ for these two models are shown in \Fig{fig:couplingfunctions}.
 Note that Model G is characterized by a single localized ``dip'' in the coupling function and Model O involves a coupling function that oscillates rapidly.